aspose-email-cloud/aspose-email-cloud-dotnet/README.md

 var name = "John Cane";
 var result = await emailApi.AiNameGenderizeAsync(
     new AiNameGenderizeRequest(name));
-//the result contains a list of hypothesis about a person's gender.
+// the result contains a list of hypothesis about a person's gender.
-//all hypothesis include score, so you can use the most scored version, which will be the first in a list:
+// all hypothesis include score, so you can use the most scored version,
+// which will be the first in a list:
 System.Console.WriteLine(result.Value.First().Gender); //prints "Male"
 ```
 </details>